Are you involved with involved with an organization, project, cause, movement, idea or other potential solution to a social problem?

-Are you interested in receiving thoughtful and candid feedback about your proposal from an experienced evaluator?
+Are you interested in receiving thoughtful and candid feedback about your proposal (or other materials) from an experienced evaluator?

-Would you like to see your proposal featured on the inaugural Unfunded List this December and distributed to a wide network of philanthropists and funders?
+Would you like to see your proposal featured on the Unfunded List and distributed to a wide network of philanthropists and funders?

-If you answered yes to all six questions then your proposal is eligible.
+If you answered yes to all five questions then your proposal is eligible.
 We look forward to reviewing it.
 Good luck with your submission!